pmikov/Math-Concepts-for-Developers-SoftUni---Exercises/README.md

 Live Exercises and Homework done for "Math Concepts for Developers" course at Software Univesity (May 2020)
 - course 1 of 4 of "Artificial Intelligence" specialization

-The course covers the following topics (4-hour Lectures + 4-hour Exercises & Labs):
+The course covers the following topics (4-hour live Lectures + 4-hour live Exercises & Labs):

 1. High School Math
 2. Basic Algebra